NixTS/remember-the-colors/README.md

   + techsini.com Multi Device website Mock-Up Generator was used to create the Mock-Up image in this README

 ***

 ## **Testing**

 ### **Strategy**

 #### **Summary**

 ### **Procedure**

 #### **Validator testing**

++ HTML
+  + No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnixts.github.io%2Fremember-the-colors%2F)
++ CSS
+  + No errors were found when passing through the official [(Jigsaw) validator](http://jigsaw.w3.org/css-validator/validator?lang=de&profile=css3svg&uri=https%3A%2F%2Fnixts.github.io%2Fremember-the-colors%2F&usermedium=all&vextwarning=&warning=1)
++ JavaScript
+  + No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+  + There are 27 functions in this file.
+  + Function with the largest signature take 2 arguments, while the median is 0.
+  + Largest function has 16 statements in it, while the median is 5.
+  + The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 #### **Responsiveness**